The people legally in the U.S. who have been detained by ICE or refused entry

 The spokesperson added that Khalil was detained "in support of President Trump's executive orders prohibiting anti-Semitism."

-His eight-months-pregnant wife said that he was seized by agents in front of her at their university-owned apartment.
+His eight-months-pregnant wife, a U.S. citizen, said that he was seized by agents in front of her at their university-owned apartment.

 Canadian detained while trying to get work visa